Project Co-Applicant CV – Quick Reference Guide

 The Project Co-Applicant CV consists of five sections.
 The Personal Information section is used by CIHR staff to allow collection of personal information for administrative purposes.
 This information will not be shared with peer reviewers.
-The four sections relevant to adjudication/peer-review include Employment Experience, Publications, Knowledge and Technology Translation Activities, and Most Significant Contributions.
+The four sections relevant to adjudication/peer-review include Employment Experience, Research Funding History, Contributions and Activities.
 Below you will find a brief description of the information required in each of the sections.
 Please populate each section of your CV with information that is most relevant to the experience and expertise you bring to the proposed research project.

 1. Personal Information

 Please provide personal information such as Name, Address, and Contact Information.
 This information will be used for administrative purposes only.